 Helsinki is surely the best if you are looking for a break from your schedule to rest and enjoy at the same time.
 What else can you explore here?

-The remote fortified islands of Suomenlinna can be a good one day tour, Sibelius Monument and Park, Uspensky Cathedral, Linnanmäki Amusement Park, Finnish National Museum, and Korkeasaari Zoo.
+The remote fortified islands of Suomenlinna which is a UNESCO World Heritage site in Finland can be a good one day tour, Sibelius Monument and Park, Uspensky Cathedral, Linnanmäki Amusement Park, Finnish National Museum, and Korkeasaari Zoo.
 Add Helsinki, Finland, to your Scandinavia travel itinerary for some days of relaxation away from constant traveling.

 Where to stay: Best hotels in Helsinki, Finland